jerryjappinen/bellevue-docs/app/stylesheets.md

 ## Component styles

 Components are written as `.vue` files, which include a `<style>` tag for writing component styles.
-All functions, mixins and global variables are also injected into your components.
+All functions, mixins and global variables are injected into your components automatically.

-Vue's `<style scoped>` is **not** used, as this will make it difficult to override child component styles in a parent component.

-If you've traditionally had troubles with the cascade though, and are not interested in overwriting child component styles per context, you might want to use `scoped` in your components.
+Vue's `<style scoped>` is not used by default, as this will make it difficult to override child component styles in a parent component.
+If you've traditionally had troubles with the cascade though, and are not interested in overwriting child component styles per context, you might want to use `scoped` in your components, and only allow customizing the component via props.

 ## Sass variables in JS

-Commonly accessed variables in Sass are set in `constants.scss`.
-You can also access these in JS by importing [`@config/styles`](../app/config.md).
+Commonly accessed style variables in Sass are set in `constants.scss`.
+You can access these in JS by importing [`@config/styles`](../app/config.md).